The Best Strimmers to Keep Your Garden Looking its Finest

 Corded or cordless?

 The benefits of cordless models is that you're not restricted by a power cable, so you have more freedom of movement.
 They're also more effective for medium-to-larger size gardens.
-However, be sure to look out for how long the battery will last.
+Make sure you know how long the battery lasts, though, so you aren't caught out during a longer gardening job.

 Corded models meanwhile are generally more powerful and tend to be cheaper.
 They're also well-suited for those with smaller lawns who only need the cord to travel the length of your garden, you'll just need to make sure you have a power source nearby.